mgr Joanna Byszuk

 - 2015 – Bachelor of Arts, English philology with German, Jagiellonian University

 Franzini, G., Kestemont, M., Rotari, G., Jander, M., Ochab, J. K., Franzini, E., Byszuk, J., Rybicki, J. Attributing Authorship in the Noisy Digitized Correspondence of Jacob and Wilhelm Grimm.
 Frontiers in Digital Humanities, 5.
-2018.
+2018, link.

 Byszuk, J. A review of the book Reading beyond the female: The relationship between perception of author gender and literary quality.
 Socjolingwistyka, 33.
 2019. (online)